liquidctl/liquidctl/README.md

 ### [audiohacked/OpenCorsairLink](https://github.com/audiohacked/OpenCorsairLink)

 Retired in 2020, but a great source of information on how Corsair devices work.
-There are ongoing efforts to port the drivers to liquidctl.
+There are ongoing efforts to port the drivers to liquidctl, and joining them is a great way to get involved.

 ### [jonasmalacofilho/liquidctl-device-data](https://github.com/jonasmalacofilho/liquidctl-device-data)

-Device information collected for developing and maintaining liquidctl, including USB descriptors, traffic captures and protocol analyses.
+Device information collected for developing and maintaining liquidctl, including USB descriptors, traffic captures and protocol analyzes.